Towards Disentangling Latent Space for Unsupervised Semantic Face Editing: Evaluations

 \subsection{Perceptual Evaluation}

 We would like to manipulate the intermediate latent code to figure out how perceptual changes would happen, and investigate the effect of those proposed techniques on attribute disentanglement.
 Specifically, for Config C, Config D and STGAN-WO, we edit the texture related attributes via moving $w_1$ along its orthogonal directions as shown in (\ref{key15}).
-To manipulate structure related attributes, we change $w_2$ instead of moving $w_2$ along its orthogonal directions because orthogonal regularization is only applied in the coarse layers.
-As a comparison, we move the latent code $w$ along its orthogonal directions in Baseline, Config A and Config B to investigate the effect on perceptual results.
+To manipulate structure related attributes, we change $w_2$.
+In addition, we move the latent code $w$ along its orthogonal directions in Baseline, Config A and Config B to investigate the effect on perceptual results.
 Perceptual results are shown in Fig. \ref{fig:fig7} and Fig. \ref{fig:fig8}.
 Firstly, Fig. \ref{fig:fig7} (a) shows the face editing results of StyleGAN.
 Owing to the highly entangled latent space of StyleGAN, moving the latent code $w$ along its orthogonal directions would affect multiple attributes like expressions, face color, face outline, \textit{etc}.
 It is nearly impossible to change some specific attributes individually.

 Secondly, as shown in in Fig. \ref{fig:fig7} (a), (b) and (c), it is obvious that the structure component is entangled with the texture parts when conducting attribute editing, and changing the latent vector would affect texture component related attributes like face outline, as well as structure related ones like face color.
 As a comparison, Config C, Config D and STGAN-WO have improved the perceptual results on decoupling the attributes over Baseline, ConfigA and Config B, respectively.
 To be specific, as shown in Fig. \ref{fig:fig7} (d), (e) and (f), conducting face editing with Config C, Config D and STGAN-WO affect a decreasing number of attributes, and structure component related attributes have been disentangled with texture related ones, demonstrating that attribute editing would benefit from the structure-texture independent architecture.
 This is because the structure-texture independent architecture hierarchically generates the texture and structure parts, which therefore contributes to the attribute disentanglement.